Sitebase/git-hooks/README.md

 * Check for merge markers
 * Commit message must at least be 8 characters

+# Modules

+Some extra information about some of the modules

+## JSHint

+You can overwrite the default jshint config by placing a .jshintrc file in the root of your repository.

 # Install

 Git clone the repo in your home folder in .hooks directory: